omunroe-com/navewiki/Text-editor-plugins.md

 * Vim snippets collections **carlosvillu**'s [CoffeeScript Vim Snippets](https://github.com/carlosvillu/coffeScript-VIM-Snippets) - add snippets to be used with the snippets vim plugin.

+* Vim: **clvv**'s fork of a.vim - support for switching between .coffee and compiled .js files.

 * BBEdit: **pmuellr**'s [CoffeeScript BBEdit Language Module / plist](https://gist.github.com/1004413) - not perfect, but seems to handle most things in an acceptable fashion.